Claude Cahun: Social critique and legacy

 Cahun's collected writings were published in 2002 as Claude Cahun – Écrits (ISBN 2-85893-616-1), edited by François Leperlier.

 In 2018, a street of Paris took the name of "Allée Claude Cahun – Marcel Moore" (area of Saint-Germain-des-Prés – Montparnasse, near the rue Notre-Dame-des-Champs where Claude and Suzanne lived).

-Rupert Thomson's 2018 novel, Never Anyone But You, was based on the life of Cahun and Moore.
+Rupert Thomson's 2018 novel, Never Anyone But You, was based on the lives of Cahun and Moore in Paris and Jersey.
 It was favourably reviewed by Adam Mars-Jones in the London Review of Books.

 Cahun and Moore's WWII activism and heroism are documented by Jeffrey H. Jackson in the 2020 book, Paper Bullets: Two Artists Who Risked Their Lives to Defy the Nazis.

-Google honored Claude Cahun by showing an animated Doodle on its home page in many countries on October 25, 2021, on the anniversary of what would have been her 127th birthday.
+Google honored Claude Cahun by showing an animated Doodle on its home page in many countries on 25 October 2021, on the anniversary of what would have been her 127th birthday.

+Exist Otherwise is a literary journal edited by Eric Jennings that takes Claude Cahun as its literary inspiration.

+Kaz Rowe, an illustrator, published a biography in graphic novel form on Cahun's life in 2023.
+Liberated: The Radical Art and Life of Claude Cahun explores Cahun's and Moore's involvement in "a radical journey of Surrealist collaboration that would take them from conservative provincial France to the vibrancy of 1920s Paris to the oppression of Nazi-occupied Jersey during World War II, where they used art to undermine the Nazi regime."

+An opera about the lives of Cahun and Moore has been commissioned by West Edge Opera with a planned 2027 premiere.

+As of 2025, playwright and director John Cameron Mitchell is writing a play about Cahun and Moore.